ArnaudBelcour/tabigecy/README.md

 An output folder (by default called `output_folder`) is created.
 It contains three subfolders:
 - `output_1_esmecata`: the output folder of the `esmecata precomputed` command.
 For more information, look at [EsMeCaTa readme](https://github.com/AuReMe/esmecata?tab=readme-ov-file#esmecata-outputs).
 - `output_2_bigecyhmm`: the output folder of `bigecyhmm` command.
 For more information, look at [bigecyhmm readme](https://github.com/ArnaudBelcour/bigecyhmm?tab=readme-ov-file#output).
 - `output_3_visualisation`: the output folder for the visualisation of the predictions and (if given) the addition of sample abundances.
+This folder is also presented [bigecyhmm readme](https://github.com/ArnaudBelcour/bigecyhmm?tab=readme-ov-file#output).

 ## EsMeCaTa output folder